gruntwork-io/docs/_docs-sources/guides/style/golang-style-guide.md

 }
 ```

-#### Functional Options Pattern
+#### Functional options pattern

-This pattern can be easily be summarized using code:
+This pattern can be easily summarized using code:

 ```go
 // Instead of instantiating a struct with many arguments: